JxckWilsxn/JxckWilsxn/README.md

 <ul>
  <li>
  My programming journey consists of studying Software Development at university level as well as self-teaching myself in my free time.
 Outside of University, I use Udemy courses and Frontend Mentor to build on my current knowledge and build my own responsive frontend projects.
-During my studies I have learned the basics such as HTML, CSS, and Javscript.
+During my studies, I have learned the basics, such as HTML, CSS, and JavaScript.
 I am on track and aim to learn about React, React Native, Typescript, and Vue to further increase my learning and workplace adaptability.
  </li>

  <li>
-  I am fully open to collaborating on frontend based projects with others so please feel free to reach out.
-I have some experiance in frontend collaboration projects that I have done during my universal studies.
-I would like to get some experiance on working on a few of these outside of school!
+  I am fully open to collaborating on frontend-based projects with others, so please feel free to reach out.
+I have some experience with frontend collaboration projects that I have done during my universal studies.
+I would like to get some experience working on a few of these outside of school!
  </li>

  <li>
-  I also am very interested to hear about how to apply for frontend positions and any advice from experianced developers for how to boost myself in the current job market.
-Any advice on these types of topics I would be highly interested in to advance my knowledge.
+  I am also very interested to hear about how to apply for frontend positions and any advice from experienced developers on how to boost myself in the current job market.
+Any advice on these types of topics would be highly    appreciated to advance my knowledge.
  </li>

  <li>